phiresky/masters-thesis/content/3_related_work.md

 catching game in a discrete 2D world, where multiple paddles moving in one dimension try to catch multiple balls that fall down the top of the screen.
 (2) A spreading game, where N agents try to cover N landmarks.
-The world is continous, but the action space is discrete.
+The world is continuous, but the action space is discrete.
 This game is similar to the spreading game defined in [@mpe].
 (3) StarCraft micromanagement: Two groups of units in the StarCraft game battle each other, each unit controlled by an agent.